What is Encryption?

 A protocol is a set of rules and instructions for communicating data.
 Rules are defined for each step and process during communication between two or more computers.
 Networks have to follow these rules to successfully transmit data.
 Some of the encryption protocols are discussed here.

 Secure Socket Layer (SSL): The Secure Sockets Layer (SSL) is the most widely used security protocol.
 It is a protocol that provides a secure encrypted channel between two machines operating over the Internet.
-The SSL protocol is typically used when a web browser needs to securely connect to a web server over the insecure Internet.
+The SSL protocol is typically used when a web browser needs to securely connect to a web server over the insecure Internet And through SSL certificate secure connection will be established.

 Layer Two Tunneling Protocol (L2TP) : Layer 2 Tunneling Protocol (L2TP) is a networking protocol used by Internet service providers to enable virtual private network (VPN) operations.
 A User Datagram Protocol (UDP) port is used for L2TP communication because it does not provide any security for data such as encryption and confidentiality, an encryption protocol such as Internet Protocol security (IPsec) is often used with L2TP.